nmavuso/fpga_flattened_butterfly/README.md

-# fpga_flattened_butterfly
+# FPGA Flattened Butterfly
-This repo, demostrate a light-weight flattened butterfly Network on a Chip on a 7-series FPGA.
-It is fully connected for structure and involve simplified hashing Processing Elements.
+This repo demonstrates a light-weight flattened butterfly Network on a Chip (NoC) on a 7-series FPGA.
+It is fully connected for structure and involves simplified hashing Processing Elements.

+This code is demonstrated on a simple XC7A35T FPGA, and was designed to meet the 2000 available LUTs.
+The XC7A35T device has a limit of 56 I/O ports, which makes it infeasible for full functionality.
+Pipelining and ingress & egress can further be added to allow connecting with a PCIE.

+High-speed interfaces, such as a Serial/Deserializer (SERDES), can be added for more efficiency in communication.

+This design is a shadow demo of a more robust ULTRASCALE+ implementation.